moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

 | Rolling Window | -                        | Supported                                | NA                                            |

 ## Important considerations for Tableau Integration

-model lacks a defined relationship.
+**1. Handling Entities without Relationships:** An error will occur during synchronization if any entity in the data model lacks a defined relationship.
 To resolve this issue, the entity can be hidden to avoid synchronization errors.

 **2. Live connection:** The connection between the Lens semantic layer and Tableau Cloud is live meaning that any changes to the underlying data or measure logic will automatically be reflected in Tableau.